JasonBock/Rocks/docs/Overview.md

 expectations.Verify();
 ```

 The mocking process starts by instantiating an `IAmSimpleCreateExpectations` object.
-This is done by adding the `RockCreateAttribute` in code.
+This is done by adding `RockAttribute` in code.
 When this attribute is added, Rocks will interrogate the type provided in the generic parameter.
 It will then create a number of properties for each mockable member.
 In the example, you can call `.Methods.TargetAction()` and `.Methods.TargetFunc()` to state that you expect these members to be called.
 For `TargetFunc()`, you can also specify the return value via the `ReturnValue()` method.

-There are two attributes you can use: `RockCreateAttribute<>` and `RockMakeAttribute<>`.
-Makes will be covered later on in this document.
-These attributes can exist at the assembly, class, or method level.
+You can also specify `BuildType.Make` to create a "make" type.
+Makes will be covered later on in this document. `RockAttribute` can only exist at the assembly level.
 If you have multiple instances of these attributes defined in a project targeting the same type to mock, only one expectations class will be generated.
 The names of the generated expectation types follow these patterns:

-* `RockCreate<MyType>` generates `MyTypeCreateExpectations`
+* `Rock(typeof(MyType), BuildType.Create)` generates `MyTypeCreateExpectations`
+* `Rock(typeof(MyType), BuildType.Make)` generates `MyTypeMakeExpectations`
-* `RockMake<MyType>` generates `MyTypeMakeExpectations`
+* `Rock(typeof(MyType), BuildType.Create | BuildType.Make)` generates both `MyTypeCreateExpectations` and `MyTypeMakeExpectations`

 In other words, the naming pattern is `{Mock type name}{Mock kind}Expectations`.
 The expectation type is generated within the same namespace that the mock type resides within (if one exists).

+> Note: With version 8.2.0 and before, Rocks had `RockCreateAttribute` and `RockMakeAttribute` attributes, both generic and non-generic versions.
+With 8.3.0, they are marked as being obsolete, and they will be removed in 9.0.0.

 Once you set your expectations, you can create an instance of the mock from the generated `Instance()` method.
 If the target type has multiple constructors with different parameters, `Instace()` methods will generated for each constructor - constructors will be covered in detail in [this section](#passing-constructor-arguments-to-a-mock).